Family Bible & Book Preservation

 • Remove any records, newspaper clippings and other loose items.
 Scan or photograph them then store them individually in appropriately sized archival paper or plastic enclosures.
 For paper enclosures, label the outside with a pencil.

 • Check for handwritten notes.
-Bibles often have a list of births, wedding and deaths.
-Take photographs or scan the pages so that information is available after safely storing the Bible away.
+Bibles often have a list of births, weddings and deaths.
+Take photographs or scan the pages so that information is available after safely storing the Bible.

 4-Steps to Safe Storage